the main vine, not the loose one.

 distinctly remember as a 15 year old (1966) when choosing the

-maths, applied maths and physics senior course that it was going
+mathematicss, applied mathematicss and physics senior pathway that

-to be a hard slog but the journey would be worthy.
+it was not the easiest and was going to be a hard slog but the

 I have a strong work ethic and aim to complete jobs.
-I experiment
+Everyday I

-perceptions.
-There is a lot of garbage, nonsense and absolute poo
+There is a lot of garbage, nonsense and absolute poo out there and

-out there and it is only getting more common.
-Hence C = critical
+it is only getting more common.
+Hence C = critical reflection is

 I once thought the Age of Aquarius would be an enlightened world